surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * IP address - logical location
 * network mask - determines the network
 * gateway - router providing a pathway off the current network
-* DNS address - converts huamsn friendly addresses to IP addresses
+* DNS address - converts human friendly addresses to IP addresses

 ## How do we use the Mask?